Stitchmaker/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

-'xargs' lets you pass the output of one command as the input of another ls foo* | xargs rm
+`xargs` lets you pass the output of one command as the input of another
+`ls foo* | xargs rm`

 List all files that start with foo and remove them.
-This is quite simple as you could do rm foo* directly but this is the idea of xargs.
+This is quite simple as you could do `rm foo*` directly but this is the idea of xargs.